IssacRunmin/WiFace/Readme.md

+We use the [facial_expression_v5.m](./Code/facial_expression_v5.m) scrpit to process and extract the facial expression data.
+It requires to read the file information in [file2](./Data/WiFace_0907_Runmin_Ou_90cm/file2) including 1.File name; 2.
+Total time; 3.
+Start timestamp; 4.
+Ending timestamp 5. (optional) Unused antenna (0 to use all the antennas) 6. (optional) Expression count (ground truth).

-After the progress of WiFace, we also try to detect the blinking of the user, although the resolution is far from detecting such subtle movements.
-We will share the UI for manully labeling actions while recording CSI data.
+However, we need to record of the file information manully.
+After the project of WiFace, our ongoing project is to detect the eye blinking of the user, although the resolution is far from detecting such subtle movements.
+We share the UI for manully labeling actions while recording CSI data.
+It can help us to record the information easily.

 ## Results

-We use the [facial_expression_v5.m](./facial_expression_v5.m) scrpit to process and extract the facial expression data, including